Linebacker of the Week: Tech. Sgt. Robert Bechtelheimer

 |Downloads:

 This work, Linebacker of the Week: Tech.
 Sgt.
-Robert Bechtelheimer [Image 3 of 3], by A1C Emily Saxton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Robert Bechtelheimer, by A1C Emily Saxton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT